Parametrised noncommutative motives and equivariant cubical descent in algebraic K-theory: Noncommutative motives and equivariant algebraic K--theory

 \section{Noncommutative motives and equivariant algebraic K--theory}

 In the final section, we put together all the general theory developed above to treat the parametrised version of algebraic K--theory.
-As with ordinary algebraic K--theory, the key notion is that of split Verdier sequences.
-Building upon the theory of ${\baseCat}$--perfect-stable categories from \cref{sec4:perfectStables}, we shall introduce these sequences in the parametrised context in \cref{subsection:splitVerdierPushouts} and deduce their properties from the unparametrised context via \cref{mainMackeyInclusion}.
+Building upon \cref{sec4:perfectStables}, we shall introduce split Karoubi sequences in the parametrised context in \cref{subsection:splitKaroubiPushouts} and deduce their properties from the unparametrised context via \cref{mainMackeyInclusion}.
 Using these sequences, we construct two variants of parametrised noncommutative motives $\underline{\nmot}_{\baseCat}\pointwise$ and $\underline{\nmot}_{\baseCat}^{\mathrm{nm}}$, called \textit{pointwise} and \textit{normed} motives, respectively.
-The former will be the one with a desirable universal property and which corepresents K--theory, whereas the latter will be the one that may be refined multiplicatively for formal reasons (c.f. \cref{univPropStableMotives,MotivicCorepresentability} resp. \cref{monoidalityOfTMotives}).
+The former will be the one with a desirable universal property and which corepresents K--theory, whereas the latter will be the one that may be refined multiplicatively for formal reasons (cf. \cref{univPropStableMotives,MotivicCorepresentability} resp. \cref{monoidalityOfTMotives}).
 Next, we shall employ the theory of parametrised cubes laid down in \cref{section:theoryOfParametrisedCubes} to show that these two types of motives coincide in the equivariant case when $G$ is a 2--group, i.e. $|G|=2^n$ for some $n$.
-The strategy is to show that additive functors satisfy descent against certain $C_2$--pushouts by transforming these diagrams into ordinary pushouts for which descent is known to be true.
-By a d\'{e}vissage argument using the solvability of $p$--groups (which may be viewed as an equivariant replacement of ``currying''), we then bootstrap the $C_2$--square descent to show in \cref{mainTheorem:pointwiseEqualsNormedFor2-Groups} that the two motives agree for arbitrary 2--groups.
-Finally, we combine this with \cref{monoidalBorelificationPrinciple} to treat the case of Swan K--theory in \cref{subsection:borelEquivariantAlgebraicKTheory}.
+Finally, we combine this with \cref{monoidalBorelificationPrinciple} to treat the case of Swan K--theory.